 - Creating a “pre-show”, a library pre-show is a looping presentation with fun facts, trivia, and promotional messages playing in the 10 minutes before the start of classes.

 - Creating student-focused and student-facing messages, for example: postcard of the first 5 top tips or things a new student can do to orient themselves to their new learning environment and the library (use your Student ID Card, sign up for a library workshop, check out the library’s Subject Guides, Ask a Library Staff).

-- Providing real-life examples of how the library fits into a students life, for example: show how an Anthropology student uses the library as a meeting place to get a coffee and join their friends in between classes; how a psychology student uses the library’s extended hours during the exam period to study for their mid-term using the library’s quiet study carrels.
+- Providing real-life examples of how the library fits into a student and community life, for example: Show how an Anthropology student uses the library as a meeting place to get a coffee and join their friends in between classes; how a psychology student uses the library’s extended hours during the exam period to study for their mid-term using the library’s quiet study carrels.

-- Thanking students for using the library by creating a specific “It’s Your Library Day ” which might include activities such as a picture postcard booth, where pictures of students were taken and digitized into personalized library-themed postcards, or a maker-space style event where student create something unusual.
+- Thanking library users for using the library by creating a specific “It’s Your Library Day ” which might include activities such as a picture postcard booth, where pictures of students were taken and digitized into personalized library-themed postcards, or a maker-space style event where student create something unusual.

 - Building relationships with art instructors offering library space for a year-end student art display.

 - Build capacity of connecting cross-campus departments to develop a Poster Competition.

 - Collaborate with a Computer and IT departments to develop LEGO Robotics events.

 - Build a strong working relationship with biology, chemistry, architecture, and other design-based departments to create a 3-D printer competition.